nicm42/100-days-of-code-v2/log 2.md

 **Day 45: 29th January 2021**
 Another React video today.
 I might have got two in, but I realised the reason Prettier wasn't working was because I needed to install it for the project.
 So I did, but then it installed a more recent version of ESLint than it wanted in the package.json and threw a wobbler.
 I ended up having to install all the packages again.
 It's possible I could get Prettier working in this project, but I don't want to break anything again - I feel like I'm spending more time breaking things and installing things than I am learning React.
 I will sort it out when I come to do a React project that I start from scratch.

+**Day 46: 30th January 2021**
+Another two React videos today.
+And (almost) accidentally managed to fix Prettier to get it working in my React project.
+Although then I started on my Portfolio and found it was working in there.
+So I'm not sure how it's going to cope with a project with JS where I want to use ESLint.
+I did quite a bit on my Portfolio, tidying it up a bit and making it look a little better.
+I did write some of it in the most insane way and although it all makes sense, it's a bit OTT with the mixins, I think.
+It's not broke, so I'll leave it as it is.